What to visit in Nantes Quai des Antilles

 » Museums

-Even though I didn’t visit any museums on my trip to Nantes, I thought I would include here 3 of the most important museums in the city for anyone who is interested.
-They are:
+Although I didn’t visit any museums during my trip to Nantes, I wanted to include three of the city’s most important ones in case you’re interested.
+Here they are:

 Restaurants in Nantes

-I had the opportunity to try two restaurants in Nantes, which I really enjoyed:
+I had the chance to try two restaurants in Nantes, and I genuinely enjoyed both:

 • Chez ta Mère (€€): pleasant space and had a daily menu for lunch, although with few dishes available, making it a more accessible option.